 - Promote and preserve Northwest Native cultures through artistic expression.

-- Foster and strengthen the business capacity (sales / marketing / model) and artistic capacity of Native artists and communities.
+- Foster and strengthen the business capacity (sales / marketing / model) and/or artistic capacity of Native artists and communities.

 - Provide a means to increase access to, and leverage funds from, other foundations that support art.

 - Revitalize Native art forms and practices through intergenerational knowledge transfer opportunities such as the master and apprentice model.